How to Budget: A Step-by-Step Guide That You Can Stick to

 Mint will automatically analyze your spending and notify you when you get close to your budget limit or overspend.
 It’s pretty easy to use and can save you lots of time.
 The only downside is that the “You’ve exceeded your budget” emails can sometimes feel a little judgmental.

 EveryDollar: If you’re a fan of the zero-based budget, EveryDollar is the free app for you.
 It’s also perfect for side hustlers whose income can fluctuate from month to month.
-As you manually track your spending with the app, use it to make sure every dollar you make is accounted for.
+As you manually keep track of your spending with the app, use it to make sure every dollar you make is accounted for.

 Prism: This isn’t technically a budgeting tool, but it’s still worth mentioning.
 Prism is a free app that puts all your bills in one place, so you always know exactly how much money you have and how much you owe.